 Present traumas, such as living in an abusive environment, can also trigger substance use as a means of forgetting the pain and suffering.
 Often, abuse is faced on a regular or even daily basis, and so drug use can quickly turn into an addiction in this case.

-Wanting to Fit In: Because human beings are social creatures, it’s important to us to feel like we belong or fit in.
-This can affect people of any age, but is most influential during teenage and early adult years.
+- Wanting to Fit In: Because human beings are social creatures, it’s important for us to feel like we belong or fit in.
+This can affect people of any age but is most influential during teenage and early adult years.
 If others around them are using drugs, they may fear feeling left out, or that they won’t fit in.
 As a result, they place pressure on themselves to use drugs as well.

 Other drugs, such as anabolic steroids, human growth hormones or stimulants, are used to improve physical performance in athletes or those who are extremely physically active.
 People often choose to use these types of drugs in order to compete or look a certain way.